Anamika1608/Notes-Fetcher/README.md

-# NotesFetcher Component
+# NotesFetcher

-This project provides a `NotesFetcher` React component, which allows users to fetch and view notes based on selected branch, semester, and subject.
-The component includes a dynamic selection process and displays notes in an embedded iframe.
+This project allows users to fetch and view notes based on selected branch, semester, and subject.
+It includes a dynamic selection process and displays notes in an embedded iframe.

 ## Features

 - **Step-by-Step Selection**: Users select their branch, semester, and subject in a guided process.
 - **Dynamic Dropdowns**: Subject options are dynamically populated based on the selected branch and semester.